 December 17 | O Antiphons

-The O Antiphons are an ancient liturgical antiphon sung or recited during the last seven days of Advent (from December 17 through December 23) as part of the Liturgy of Hours.
-Each hymn begins with the interjection “O” followed by a title for Christ, e.g., O Wisdom, O Lord, O Root of Jesse, O Key of David, O Dayspring, O King of Nations, O God-with-Us.
+The O Antiphons are an ancient liturgical antiphon (response) sung or recited during the last seven days of Advent (one each day from December 17 through December 23) as part of the Liturgy of Hours.
+(The Liturgy of Hours is the way the Church prays throughout the day.)

 This video explains the O Antiphons in the context of a kid-friendly story about the longing of the people of Israel for a savior:

-Feeling overwhelmed by all that’s going on in the run up to Christmas, both in the Church and in your home?
-The third week of Advent is a great time to help your family find the quiet center of Advent, truly preparing your hearts to welcome Jesus.
+Feeling overwhelmed by all that’s going on in the run-up to Christmas, both in the Church and in your home?
+The heart of Advent is a great time to help your family find the quiet center from which to truly prepare your hearts to welcome Jesus.
 Try these ideas:

 - Pray thirty seconds of silence for family prayer if you have young children, or longer if you have older ones.
 Light your Advent wreath during your time of silence, or light a candle before your Nativity scene (without the baby Jesus) and kneel before it in silent prayer for a time.